 - All borrowers must have a credit score. - If the borrower has a previous housing history (mortgage or rent), the most recent 12 months' history must be documented with no late payments.
-If the history is shorter than 12 months, the entire history must be documented. - Foreclosures, deeds-in-lieu of foreclosure, pre-foreclosure sales (short sales), mortgage debt discharged through bankruptcy, and charged-off mortgages require 7 years' seasoning from the completion date, and satisfactory re-established credit must be verified. - Bankruptcies require 7 years' seasoning from the discharge or dismissal date, and satisfactory re-established credit must be verified. - Previously restructured mortgages (as defined in section 3.12.04.01) require 7 years' seasoning from the restructure date, and satisfactory re-established credit must be verified. - 4 years' seasoning required from the completion date of credit counseling due to derogatory credit.
+If the history is shorter than 12 months, the entire history must be documented. - Foreclosures, deeds-in-lieu of foreclosure, pre-foreclosure sales (short sales), mortgage debt discharged through bankruptcy, and charged-off mortgages require 7 years' seasoning from the completion date, and satisfactory re-established credit must be verified. - Bankruptcies require 7 years' seasoning from the discharge or dismissal date, and satisfactory re-established credit must be verified. - 4 years' seasoning required from the completion date of credit counseling due to derogatory credit. - Open judgments, garnishments, and all outstanding liens (including tax liens), must be paid off at or prior to closing.

-2 Existing subordinate financing requirements in section 3.03.03.02 must be met.
+Existing subordinate financing requirements in section 3.03.03.02 must be met.

-3 The credit score and DTI variances addressed in section 3.03 do not apply.
+&lt;sup>3 The credit score and DTI variances addressed in section 3.03 do not apply.